Freedmen's Bureau: Education

-The most widely recognized accomplishments of the Freedman's Bureau were in education.
+The most widely recognized accomplishments of the Freedmen's Bureau were in education.
 Prior to the Civil War, no Southern state had a system of universal, state-supported public education; in addition, most had prohibited both enslaved and free blacks from gaining an education.
 This meant learning to read and write, and do simple arithmetic.
 Former slaves wanted public education while the wealthier whites opposed the idea.
 Freedmen had a strong desire to learn to read and write; some had already started schools at refugee camps; others worked hard to establish schools in their communities even prior to the advent of the Freedmen's Bureau.
+The Freedmen's Bureau schools were also open to poor whites, but almost no whites attended because "Despite the absence of statewide systems in most Southern states, most parents preferred to consign their children to illiteracy rather than to see them educated alongside black children."

 Oliver Otis Howard was appointed as the first Freedmen's Bureau Commissioner.
 Through his leadership, the bureau set up four divisions: Government-Controlled Lands, Records, Financial Affairs, and Medical Affairs.
 Education was considered part of the Records division.
 Howard turned over confiscated property including planters' mansions, government buildings, books, and furniture to superintendents to be used in the education of freedmen.
 He provided transportation and room and board for teachers.
 Many Northerners came south to educate freedmen.

 By 1866, Northern missionary and aid societies worked in conjunction with the Freedmen's Bureau to provide education for former slaves.
-The American Missionary Association was particularly active, establishing eleven "colleges" in Southern states for the education of freedmen.
+The American Missionary Association (AMA) was particularly active, establishing eleven "colleges" in Southern states for the education of freedmen.
 The primary focus of these groups was to raise funds to pay teachers and manage schools, while the secondary focus was the day-to-day operation of individual schools.
 After 1866, Congress appropriated some funds to operate the freedmen's schools.
 The main source of educational revenue for these schools came through a Congressional Act that gave the Freedmen's Bureau the power to seize Confederate property for educational use.

 George Ruby, an African American, served as a teacher and school administrator and as a traveling inspector for the Bureau, observing local conditions, aiding in the establishment of black schools, and evaluating the performance of Bureau field officers.
 Blacks supported him, but planters and other whites opposed him.